aws-samples/aws-genai-conversational-rag-reference/docs/content/development/dev-settings/inference/index.md

 Choose ==**Custom**== from the **LLM model** dropdown to integrate with a model deployed outside of the application.
 ![Model Selector Custom](image.png)

-That will expand a set of fields that allow you to integrate with any model deployed on the supported frameworks.
+That will expand a set of fields that allow you to integrate with any model deployed on the supported models.
 ![Custom Model fields](image-1.png)

 You can either overwrite the configuration of a predefined model that is deployed, or start from scratch (==None==).